 Otherwise, you can email the BCAP team directly: BCAP@mercycs.org.au or call us on 07 4617 7600 to have a chat and find out more.

 • Your participation to receive the text messages is completely voluntary.

 • You can choose to opt out at any time.

 • We need your feedback to help us improve and will ask you for it.

-• You need to be living in Toowoomba or close by (e.g., Kingsthorpe, Highfields, Cambooya), Gatton or Warwick.
+• You need to be living in Toowoomba or close by (e.g., Kingsthorpe, Highfields, Cambooya), or Gatton.

 Who can participate?

 • Mums and dads to be (currently pregnant)